Vauxoo/pstats-print2list/README.rst

  * Add the posiblity of get profiling report pstats result in a list.
  * Add the posibility of sort the result with a default pstats index.
  * Add the posilibity of add a limit to result.
+ * Add the posibility of filter by paths or files.
+ * Add the posibility of exclude paths or files.

 Installation